boyter/boyter.org/content/posts/2014-05-28-unique-guid.md

 ```

 Very zen.
 Some rough back of napkin calculations gives my program something like 10,000,000,000,000 combinations of GUID's based on the word list I supplied.
-I may just turn it into a online GUID generator like this one <http://www.guidgenerator.com/>
+I may just turn it into a online GUID generator like this one <http://www.guidgenerator.com/> or you can get it via this gist <https://gist.github.com/boyter/6f5b7c1b375e79449d01916f5828e1db>